 The Solid Waste Disposal System Revenue Bond, Taxable Series of 2022, was issued on June 15, 2022 to (a) refund the refunded Series A of 2013 bonds and (b) pay the costs of issuing the bond.
-The bond is payable in various amounts from 2022 through 2032, and bears a fixed rate of interest at 3.32%.
+The bond was payable in various amounts from 2022 through 2032, and bore a fixed rate of interest at 3.32%.
 The Authority issued the bond to advance refund \$79,660,000 of the outstanding Series A of 2013 bonds.
 The Authority used the net proceeds along with other resources to purchase U.S. Government securities.
 These securities were deposited in an irrevocable trust to provide for all future debt service on the refunded portion of the Series A of 2013 bonds.
-As a result, that portion of the Series A of 2013 bonds is considered defeased, and the Authority has removed the liability from its accounts.
+As a result, that portion of the Series A of 2013 bonds was considered defeased, and the Authority has removed the liability from its accounts.
 The outstanding principal of the defeased bonds is \$79,660,000 at June 15, 2022.
-The advanced refunding reduced total debt service payments over the next 11 years by approximately \$9,894,000.
-This resulted in an economic gain (difference between the present values of the debt service payments on the old and new debt) of \$8,748,568 and gross advanced refunding of \$327,651 (difference between the reacquisition price and net carrying amount of the old debt).
+The bond was fully refunded during 2023.